goto-satoru/edb-pgai-chatbot-discord/README.md

-# 🤖 sample Discord Chat Bot Server
+# 🤖 sample Discord Chatbot Server

 This is a Discord bot server that integrates with Griptape AI to process and respond to messages in Discord channels.